makerdao/governance-manual/parameter-index/debt-auction/param-bid-duration-flop.md

 ## Changes

-Adjusting the Flop Bid Duration parameter is a manual process that requires an executive vote.
+Adjusting the Debt Auction Bid Duration parameter is a manual process that requires an executive vote.
 Changes to the Flop Bid Duration are subject to the [GSM Pause Delay](../core/param-gsm-pause-delay.md).

 **Why increase this parameter?**